Nexis-Network/homepage/content/docs/guides/branching-pitr.md

 1. Click **Create Branch** to create your point-in-time branch.

 <Admonition type="tip">
-You can also create point-in-time branches using the [Exzo Network CLI](/docs/reference/neon-cli).
+You can also create point-in-time branches using the [Nexis Network CLI](/docs/reference/neon-cli).
 For example, you can perform the same action described above with the following CLI command:

 ```bash
 neonctl branches create --name recovery_branch --parent 2023-07-11T10:00:00Z